Leuchtfeuer/auth0-for-typo3/README.md

 You can contribute by making a **pull request** to the master branch of this repository.
 Or just send us some **beers**...

+### Forms ###
+There is a way to update users metadata using the TYPO3 form framework.
+A registration and "password forgotten" form is also available.
+If you are interested in that, do not hesitate to contact us.

 ### Sponsors ###
 [![MED-EL](https://www.bitmotion.de/fileadmin/github/auth0-for-typo3/MEDEL-Logo.svg "MED-EL")](https://www.medel.com/uk/)